Experience the Bold Life at a Continuing Care Retirement Community

 At Otterbein, each of our nine SeniorLife communities has its own culture.
 Check out our community pages to see activities and amenities:

 Finding Your Next Home

 CCRCs will vary on the types of accommodations they provide, most often from duplexes and apartments to patio and ranch homes.
-The common factor is they typically provide home maintenance services and a 24-hour call system, so you have less to worry about and more time to do the things you enjoy most.
+The common factor is they typically provide home maintenance services and may also provide a 24-hour call system, so you have less to worry about and more time to do the things you enjoy most.

 Things to consider: